-To help you to detect early symptoms of nearsightedness or myopia, this Android app at Google Play reassembles Snellen Chart (traditional, Sloan, HOTV), Tumbling E Chart and Landolt C Chart traditionally in print through randomly generating optotypes at precise physical sizes according to the test distance.
-You may even test your own visual acuity by yourself using the mirror mode of this app.
+To help you to detect early symptoms of nearsightedness or myopia, this mobile app reassembles Snellen Chart (traditional, Sloan, HOTV), Tumbling E Chart, Landolt C Chart and LEA charts on smart phones or tablets through randomly generating optotypes at precise physical sizes according to the test distance.
+You may even test your own visual acuity by yourself using the mirror mode of this app in front of a mirror.

 At exactly 6 meters’ distance from the “patient”, the optotype letters on the 6/6 line (Decimal 1.0 or LogMar 0.0) shall subtend 5 minutes of arc, which means that the chart should be sized such that these optotype letters are 8.73mm tall, and the topmost (Snellen Fraction 6/60, Decimal 0.1, or LogMar 1.0) "E" should be 87.3 mm tall.
 An optotype letter in on a square grid.